-Now is the time for contractors to properly review contract documents and maintain proactive and current dialogue on force majeure and other work stoppage guidelines.
-It will also be important to examine the restart meeting agenda to ensure that discussions are forward-thinking and focused on identifying potential rocks in the road.
-While the restart meeting may seem simplistic in nature, the focus areas include both developing realistic solutions to problem areas as well as establishing firmwide consistency on all projects in the "work in progress" category.
+Before restarting a major construction project, you should properly review contract documents and maintain proactive and current dialogue on force majeure and other work stoppage guidelines.
+It's also critical to examine the restart meeting agenda to ensure that discussions are forward-thinking and focused on identifying potential rocks in the road.

-Exhibit 3.
+Exhibit 2.
 Critical Project Restart Strategies